Show: Judy & Liza

 The two work extremely well together onstage, their harmonies are seamless and the dancing is well timed with a comedic value, harking back to the Vaudeville days.
 The show would finish with a beautiful rendition of Somewhere Over The Rainbow/Maybe This Time, the two singing in perfect unison.
 This time round Somewhere Over The Rainbow was sung loud and clear.
 Maybe This Time fitted in perfectly around it and it was a perfect way to finish the show.

 Judy and Liza is a fitting, wholesome and perfect portrayal of the songbook of Judy Garland and Liza Minelli.
 Well produced and a perfect trip down memory lane, it’s definitely worth a watch.
 They don’t make ‘em like this anymore!

 Overall Rating: 8.5/10 – Excellent

 For more information about this show, click here.

-Are you going to see Judy & Liza?
+Did you see Judy & Liza?
 Let us know by leaving a comment below!